 The Citi® Diamond Preferred® card intro balance transfer offer is 0% interest for 21 months.
-It comes with a balance transfer fee of 3 percent (or $ 5 minimum), whichever is greater.
+It comes with a balance transfer fee of 3% (or $ 5 minimum), whichever is greater.

 - No Annual Fee

-- 0% intro APR for 21 months: The long zero percent introductory APR period paired with no annual fee is by far the biggest selling point of the Citi® Diamond Preferred® card.
+- 0% intro APR for 21 months on balance transfers: The long 0% introductory APR period paired with no annual fee is by far the biggest selling point of the Citi® Diamond Preferred® card.
 Without the power of compounding interest working against you, getting your principal debt balance down becomes much more manageable.

 - The card also comes with Citi® Identity Theft Solutions, which offers protection from fraud with zero liability on any unauthorized purchases.

 - Balance Transfer Fee: But before you discount this offer due to the fee, do the math.
 Often times you’ll still end up saving hundreds or thousands even with a balance transfer fee.